Isabel-Vue-UWM/essays/frederick-stuart-church/README.md

 <br>
 **Lions**
 .ve-media wc:Frederick_Stuart_Church,_Idyll,_1886,_NGA_63084.jpg caption="Idyll, 1886".
 As you can see here, Church again drew paintings of women with lions.
 Although both of them were painted in the year, they show different performances.
 The top ecthing called *Idyll* shows a woman playing a flute at three lions.
 These look very calm and permissive.
 The bottom painting called *Circe* shows woman casting some sort of smoke spell towards the sea.
 Coming out of the are ghostly ladies dancing and swaying.There are four lions this time, but they're behind the main woman, roaring like they're ready to strike on her command.
-Church's *Idyll* painting seems to show peace and mercy while his *Circe* painting shows
+Church's *Idyll* painting seems to show peace and mercy while his *Circe* painting shows preparation and dominance.
 .ve-media wc:Circe-Frederick_Stuart_Church-1910.9.4_1a_Smithsonian_American_Art_Museum.jpg caption="Circe, 1886".

 <br>